How To Feed A Loon

 Making the dough from scratch is simple and puts these meat pies over the top.

-We use a 4-inch cutting ring (that we got at Williams-Sonoma) for cutting the disc.
+We use a 4-inch cutting ring (that we got at Williams-Sonoma) to cut the disc.

 If you don’t have this size cutting ring, use a large jar lid, or even a pizza cutter and a steady hand.
 Point is…it doesn’t have to be perfect.